 4. Triphala Cold Infusion (Hima)

 Coarsely ground Triphala is soaked overnight in 6 times the amount of cold water with a closed lid.
-In the morning it is filter through a sieve or clean cloth.
-In order to increase its potency and palatability, sugar is added in the quantity of 1/4, 1/8, 1/16 part of decoction respectively for Vata, Pitta and Kapha disorders.
-Honey is to be added in the reverse proportion of 1/16, 1/8, 1/4 the amount respectively for Vata, Pitta, Kapha disorders.
+In the morning it is filtered through a sieve or clean cloth.
+In order to increase its potency and palatability, sugar is added in the quantity of 1/4, 1/8, and 1/16 part of decoction respectively for Vata, Pitta, and Kapha disorders.
+Honey is to be added in the reverse proportion of 1/16, 1/8, and 1/4 the amount respectively for Vata, Pitta, Kapha disorders.